djwrisley/HDME/index.md

 4. to learn ways that we can disseminate and share that data.

-### Background Reading
+### Background

- While no prior experience with GIS or mapping is required, participants are encouraged to explore existing spatial humanities projects to understand the field's scope and possibilities.
+Participants are encouraged to explore existing spatial humanities scholarship to understand the full scope and possibilities of the field.
 For each module below, we will provide some pre-reading and some follow up materials.
 A Zotero library of supplementary readings is available [here](https://www.zotero.org/groups/2352275/hdme_esu).
+No prior experience with GIS or mapping is expected.

 ### Workshop Agenda